firstcontributions/first-contributions/github-desktop-old-version-tutorial.md

 ## Fork this repository

-Fork this repo by clicking on the fork button on the top of this page.
+Fork this repo by clicking on the fork button on the top right of this page.
 This will create of copy of this repository in your account.

 ## Clone the repository